1. Introduction

 4.2.
 [Proposed] Artificial Intelligence (AI)

 Artificial intelligence (AI) is the simulation of human intelligence processes by machines such as computer systems.
 AI tries to mimic the learning process of humans in order to perform self-correction.
-We want THRIFT to possess the ability to make calculated decisions and provide the user with appropriate recommendations under the appropriate situations.
-This way, we can enhance the user experience and make our application more effective.

 The following sections will describe how we plan to implement this feature and the possible design considerations.